snqureshi/united-motors/README.md

 ## Overview

 _**United Motors** is a full stack app that is designed to be utilized by a local car dealership.
 United Motors is a local car dealership in Deer Park, NY that has been around since 2006.
-Due to Covid19 and the economic recession that followed, they are in dire need of a website that will allow potential customers to browse through their inventory online from the safety of their home and also make appointments for test-drives.
+Due to Covid19 and the economic recession that followed, they are in dire need of a website that will allow potential customers to browse through their inventory online from the safety of their home and also make appointments for viewing and test-drives.
 Admins and employees of United Motors will be able to add, update and delete cars as their collection changes._
 <br>

 ## MVP